 How to PARTICIPATE

-Upon successful admission to one of the collaborating graduate units listed above, students become AUTOMATICALLY eligible to join the Ethnic and Pluralism Studies program (I.e. we do not have a separate application review).
+Upon successful admission to one of the collaborating graduate units listed above, students become AUTOMATICALLY eligible to join the Ethnic and Pluralism Studies program (I.e. we do not have separate admissions requirements).

 To finalize the process: